Targeted Medication Safety Best Practices for Hospitals

 - Mix-ups between milliliters and non-metric units when measuring oral liquid medications

-- Inadvertent administration of neuromuscular blocking agents to patients not receiving proper ventilator assistance
+- Inadvertent administration of neuromuscular blocking agents to patients, especially those not receiving proper ventilator assistance

 - Delay in administration or improper use of antidotes, reversal agents, and rescue agents